Definition of Assets List

 1. Current Assets

-- Cash and Cash Equivalents: Cash represent cash in hand and cash equivalents represent securities that can be easily converted in to cash generally in 3 months.
-Cash and cash equivalents are part of the current assets of the company and are used to purchase other fixed assets, for paying wages and salaries and meeting out day to day operating expenses.
+- Cash and Cash Equivalents: Cash represents cash in hand, and cash equivalents represent securities that can be easily converted into cash generally in 3 months.
+Cash and cash equivalents are part of the current assets of the company.
+The company uses non-current assets to purchase other fixed assets, pay wages and salaries, and meet day-to-day operating expenses.

 - Short-term Investments: Investments that are going to mature within a year are classified here.
 These can be debt as well as equity-based investments.